wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-code-generation.md

 !-- "acc1_1"
 !(Scalar VT "acc1_1",Fold (Function "f0" []) (Scalar VI "acc1_0") (Vec VI "v_0"))

-! extract all variables, easy
-real :: acc1_0, acc1_1, v_0
+! extract all variables, easy: an everything with Scalar and Vec real :: acc1_0, acc1_1, v_0

-! get dim, also easy, is a given real, dimension(v_sz) v
+! get dim, also easy, is a given => But I need additional generated lists for this, generated from InArgsTypes/OutArgsTypes real, dimension(v_sz) v

 ! get inital accumulator.
-I wonder, do I have this somewhere? acc1_0 = ... do idx = 1, v_sz
+I wonder, do I have this somewhere? acc1_0 = ...

+do idx = 1, v_sz
     v_0 = v(idx)
     call f0(acc1_0, v_0 acc1_1) !
 Most practical might be that this is a wrapper around the original subroutine, to match the args